Webjet Is Slinging Flights To The NT Cheaper Than A Couple Of Pints, So It'd Be Rude Not To

 - Hobart to Uluru from $28

 The best part about this sale is that the NT is in peak form during September.
-According to the Tourism NT Summer Outlook Report, Darwin sees 20% more hours of sunshine than any other capital city in that month and less than half the number of cloudy days as Syd, Melb, Adelaide and Perth.
+According to the Bureau of Meteorology, Darwin sees 20 per cent more hours of sunshine than any other capital city in that month and less than half the number of cloudy days as Syd, Melb, Adelaide and Perth.

 Tell that to little miss La Niña, who royally fucked up the weather on the East Coast for what seemed like a lifetime.